 - 1 cup whole milk

 - Add all remaining ingredients to the beaker (or bowl).
-Process with an immersion blender to puree strawberry and dissolve sugar.
+Process with an immersion blender (or regular blender) to puree the strawberries and dissolve the sugar.
 (You may leave some small chunks of strawberries, as desired.)

-- Chill in ice cream maker following the unit's instructions.
+- Chill in an ice cream maker following the unit's instructions.

 - Place the chilled gelato in a tub or one-pint containers.
 Chill overnight.